dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

 Initializing the extension
 --------------------------

-The first bit of code will be responsible to initialize the extension.
+The first bit of code will be responsible for initializing the extension.
 This is what makes Godot aware of what our GDExtension provides, such as classes and plugins.